model-driven-devops/mdd/exercises/explore-data.md

               iburst: true
 ```

 The OpenConfig data is collected under the `mdd_data` key.
 While this file just includes the OC data to define NTP, it will later be combined with the rest of the OC data to create the full data payload.
-Since this data is at the root of the heirachrcy, it can be overridden by anything else closer to the device.
+Since this data is at the root of the hierarchy, it can be overridden by anything else closer to the device.
 If we want to set `timezone-name` to something specific to a particular region, we can override it at the region level.
 For example, `mdd-data/org/region2/oc-ntp.yml` could contain:

 ```
 ---